davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/ABC_Robotics.md

 ```

 ## Questions:

-1. What is time for rising and lowering the barrier?
-Compare it to your colleague\'s situation.
+1. What is the time for raising and lowering the barrier?
+    Compare it to your colleague's value.
-2. What is disadvantage of time controlled loop.
+2. What is the disadvantage of time controlled loop?

 <iframe width="410" height="337" frameborder="0" src="https://www.youtube.com/embed/5_eh7ojNH68"></iframe>